dhanush-r-m/GradeCast/README.md

 ## 📦 Model in the App

 ### **GradeCast**
-- **Predicts**: GPA based on user inputs and historical academic data.
+- **Predicts**: GPA based on user inputs and historical academic data and many more.
 - **Versatile**: Ideal for students and educators looking to track and improve academic performance.

 ## 📈 Future Enhancements